kobayutapon/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

 **Note: The GPIO device may change, you can use the "gpioinfo" command or "gpiodetect" command to determine gpio-reset-device and gpio-int-device.**

 **For example, in the fowllowing case, you need use "gpio-reset-device=/dev/gpiochip0" (whose line 1 is "IWxxx_NB_IND_RST_15_4" as shown by the output of gpioinfo) for the reset functionality.
 Similarly, use "gpio-int-device=/dev/gpiochip5" (whose line 10 is "IWxxx_NB_SPI_INT" as shown by the output of gpioinfo) for interrupt functionality.
-This means you have to start the otbr-agent with the command "otbr-agent-iwxxx-spi -I wpan0 -B mlan0 'spinel+spi:///dev/spidev0.0?gpio-reset-device=/dev/gpiochip0&gpio-int-device=/dev/gpiochip5&gpio-int-line=10&gpio-reset-line=1&spi-mode=0&spi-speed=1000000&spi-reset-delay=0' & "**
+This means you have to start the otbr-agent with the command "otbr-agent-iwxxx -I wpan0 -B mlan0 'spinel+spi:///dev/spidev0.0?gpio-reset-device=/dev/gpiochip0&gpio-int-device=/dev/gpiochip5&gpio-int-line=10&gpio-reset-line=1&spi-mode=0&spi-speed=1000000&spi-reset-delay=0' & "**

         $ gpioinfo
         gpiochip0 - 8 lines: